 FAQ

-What license will Open RTLS use?
+What license will Open Location Stack use?

-Everything will be released under the MIT License.
+Everything is released under the MIT License.

 Why is FORMATION doing this?